Effective Date: March 19, 2019

 - We offer you simple methods of accessing, correcting, or deleting the data we have collected.

 - We provide our users notice, choice, accountability, security, and access, and we limit the purpose for processing.
 We also provide our users a method of recourse and enforcement.
-These are the Privacy Shield Principles, but they are also just good practices.

 If you have concerns about the way Cloudsmith is handling your Personally Identifiable Information, please let us know immediately.
 We want to help and there are several ways available that you can contact us.
 You may also email us directly at email@example.com with the subject line "Privacy Concerns."
 We will respond within 45 days at the latest.